boomcamp/WP-Final-Project/README.md

 You should create a responsive UI for three device categories `mobile`, `tablet` and `desktop`.
 There are no exact device requirement, but your design should be usable on those three device classes with their respective screen sizes.

 ## Security
-Implemented at least 2 [wordpress](https://www.wpbeginner.com/wordpress-security/) security measures
+Implement at least 2 [wordpress](https://www.wpbeginner.com/wordpress-security/) security measures

 ## Hosting
-You can use any available free hosting sites.
+Should be hosted in a free hosting site.

 # Finished
 Submit the following to Google Classroom assignment related to this project.

-* Link of repository
+* Link of repository.
-* Link of you hosted domain
+* Link of your live domain.